Travel Advice for Morocco

 Tips for guides start from 50 dirhams for a half day to 150 dirhams for a full day depending on the quality of his/her service.

-High Season - March, April, May, September & October - perfect warm temperatures (25 to 35 degrees Celsius) in the south, very little chance of rain and warm evenings.
+High Season - March, April, May, September & October - perfect warm temperatures (25 to 35 degrees Celsius) in the south, little chance of rain, and warm evenings.

-Low Season (winter) - Mid November to Mid February - mostly warm (15 to 25 degrees Celcius), can be very chilly in evenings and it may rain but rarely for long periods.
+Low Season (winter) - Mid November to Mid February - mostly warm (15 to 25 degrees Celsius), can be very chilly in evenings and it may rain but rarely for long periods.